 American Whitewater's National River Database "AW" is America's premiere whitewater paddling non-profit organization that focuses on access issues for whitewater paddlers.
 Their stream segment descriptions for popularly paddled whitewater provide the benchmark descriptions and difficulty ratings for streams and in most cases, runnable levels and descriptions.
 Popular runs in the DC Area include:

 The "Randy Carter" Gage.
 Have you ever seen a series of hand-painted numbers on a bridge piling in a river?
 Chances are that this is what's called a "Randy Carter gage".
 Long before the internet existed, paddlers needed a way to determine river levels and would paint these numbers on bridge pilings as a relative reference.
 Randy Carter, author of the 1974 "Canoeing white water: River guide" guidebook, became the figurative face of this practice.
 By intent, a mark of zero feet on the gage is the level at which an open canoe can effectively make passage down the run.
-Lower than zero gets scrapy.
+Lower than zero gets boney.
 Higher than zero adds progressively more and more flow and "push" and thereby, usually more difficulty and danger.
 Depending on stream characteristics like morphology, size and gradient, larger or smaller increments of flow increase may increase difficulty.
 Some large, low-gradient stream may add feet without much more difficulty.
 Some small, low-gradient stream may become much more difficult with only inches of rise.